pvcraven/2017_web_security/source/final/kyle/index.rst

 How Does Node.js Work?
 ----------------------

+The code is executed using Google Chrome's V8 JavaScript Engine, and that helps Node.js execute code very efficiently.
+This, however, is not the only feature of Node.js that make it a good choice for building applications.
+Node.js is also single threaded, but the non-blocking nature of Node.js (which will be explained in a later section) enables it to serve a much larger number of requests than traditional servers.
 Node.js uses what is called asynchronous event-driven, non-blocking runtime.
-There is quite obviously a lot of explaination for that phrase to make any sense to the average listener, so the next few sections will hopefully provide some clarity.
+There is obviously a lot of explaination for that phrase to make any sense to the average listener, so the next few sections will hopefully provide some clarity.

 Asynchronous Event-Driven Programming
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^